Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25043/README.md

 Person 3: Neranjan
 The third person is Neranjan.
 Neranjan is a worker in the Samudra canteen.
 My gratitude for him stems from an incident that occurred one week ago.
-I was sitting in the canteen at a table.
-I was enjoying my orange juice.
+I was sitting in the canteen at a table, enjoying my orange juice.
 At that time, another person passed by my table and accidentally spilled juice.
 This juice went all over my shirt, my pant, as well as my bag.
 My personal items and clothes were covered.
+This was an unpleasant and very public event.

-This was an unpleasant and public event.
-Neranjan observed the situation.
-He immediately came over to help me.
-He offered me tissues and a bottle of sanitizer so I could address the stains on me and my clothes.
-He also proceeded to clean the spill on the table and floor.
-His response was fast and very helpful.
-I am grateful that I met him that day.
-He provided practical assistance in a moment of need.
+Neranjan observed the situation and immediately came over to help me.
+I am grateful for how quickly he responded and for the genuine concern he showed.
+He offered me tissues and a bottle of sanitizer so I could clean the stains on my clothes and belongings.
+I am also thankful that he took it upon himself to clean the spill on the table and floor right away, helping me avoid further embarrassment.
+His kindness, practical assistance, and calming presence made a difficult moment much easier to handle.
+I am truly grateful that I met him that day, as his thoughtful actions supported me when I needed help the most.